ekartashov/copilot-api/docs/TESTING.md

 - All unit tests in `test/lib/`
 - All route tests in `test/routes/`
 - All service tests in `test/services/`
-- API key rotation integration test script (`scripts/test-api-key-rotation.sh`)
+- All integration tests in `test/integration/`

 ### Custom Test Runner